ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning

-Our framework consists of three primary components that work in sequence to enhance visual reasoning capabilities.
-First, we curate a high-quality dataset comprises both chain-of-thought reasoning on control image and the original prompt, and the enhanced prompt with rich semantics.
-Besides, as illustrated in Fig.~\ref{fig:figure2}, we introduce a two-phase training strategy and inference scaling techniques for our ControlThinker.
-Specifically, our training strategy comprises supervised fine-tuning (SFT) on the curated chain-of-thought dataset to establish fundamental reasoning capabilities, followed by reinforcement fine-tuning (RFT), during which the policy model generates multiple reasoning trajectories.
+Our framework consists of three primary components.
+Firstly, we design a data construction pipeline and curate ControlThink-50K, a high-quality visual reasoning dataset comprises both the reasoning CoT on control image and the original prompt, and the enhanced prompt with rich semantics (Fig.~\ref{fig:data_construct}).
+Besides, as illustrated in Fig.~\ref{fig:figure2}, we introduce a two-phase training strategy and inference time scaling techniques that work in sequence to enhance visual reasoning capabilities of the MLLM and the quality of generated images.
+Specifically, our training strategy comprises supervised fine-tuning (SFT) to establish fundamental reasoning capabilities, followed by reinforcement fine-tuning (RFT), during which the policy model generates multiple reasoning trajectories.
 These trajectories are assessed with verifiable rewards and optimized through Group Preference Optimization (GRPO).
-Moreover, our inference scaling techniques effectively mitigate uncertainty in visual reasoning by selecting optimal outputs based on image quality and layout consistency.
-Collectively, these methodologies constitute a novel "comprehend-then-generate" paradigm, effectively bridging the semantic gap between sparse textual prompts and controllable images, significantly enhancing image generation quality without necessitating alterations to generator.
+Moreover, our inference scaling techniques effectively generate multiple reasoning trajectories and images and selecting the optimal one based on image quality reward and layout consistency reward.
+Collectively, these methodologies constitute a novel "comprehend-then-generate" paradigm, effectively bridging the semantic gap between sparse textual prompts and target images, significantly enhancing image generation quality without necessitating alterations to generator.